What sort of third-grade teacher would take her students on a field trip to a nudist colony?

 The girls were eight.

-I was old enough to know I couldn’t take them into an adults-only nudist colony, no matter how far from civilization we were, even in Mendocino County.
+I was old enough to know I couldn’t take them into an adults-only nudist colony.
+It didn’t matter how far from civilization we were, even in Mendocino County.

 “I need to go inside by myself to make a phone call.
 Why don’t you read these knock-knock jokes out loud and see if you can figure them out?”